-- In June 2020, Life Time borrowed \$101.5 million from an investor group that was comprised solely of certain of the Principal Stockholders or their affiliates.
+- In June 2020, Life Time borrowed \$101.5 million from an investor group that was comprised solely of certain of the Principal Stockholders and MSD or their affiliates.
+This loan converted to preferred stock in the Company in January 2021, which then converted to common stock in the Company as part of its initial public offering ("IPO") in October 2021.
 For each of Messrs.
 Coslet, Danhakl, Galashan, Hackwell and Small, the amount loaned by their respective employers (or affiliates of their employers) was less than 2% of each such entity's consolidated gross revenues.
 Mr. Santo Domingo was not an employee of any LifeCo entity (or its affiliate) that made a portion of the loan, and Mr. Alsfine is no longer an employee of any MSD entity (or its affiliate) that made a portion of the loan. - Life Time purchases products or services from certain portfolio companies of LGP and TPG in the ordinary course of business.
-In each case these purchases were less than 2% of each of such entity's consolidated gross revenues and none of Messrs.
+In each case, these purchases were less than 2% of each of such entity's consolidated gross revenues and none of Messrs.
 Coslet, Danhakl, Galashan or Hackwell owns 10% or more of their employer or any of their portfolio companies.
-For more information on these purchases, see "Certain Relationships and Related Person Transactions-Other." - Ms. Almendares was an executive at Facebook, now known as Meta Platforms, Inc., until March 2023.
-In the ordinary course of our business, Life Time has purchased products or services from Facebook, ranging from \$2.3 million to \$4.5 million over the last three years, which was less than 2% of Facebook's consolidated gross revenues.
-Ms. Almendares had no personal involvement in these transactions, her compensation was not impacted by these transactions given the relative size of this relationship and Life Time's business with Facebook pre-dated her joining the Board.
+For more information on these purchases, see "Certain Relationships and Related Person Transactions-Related Person Transactions-Other."